bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 ```
 For more details: https://wiki.galaxyproject.org/VisualizationsRegistry

-* Secondly, copy entire protviewer folder located in galaxy/config/plugins/visualizations in the repository to <your galaxy directory>/config/plugins/visualizations folder
+* Secondly, copy entire protviewer folder to <your galaxy directory>/config/plugins/visualizations folder
-* Thirdly, go to galaxy/lib/galaxy/webapps/galaxy/api/ repository location. copy following files to exact location of your instance:
+* Thirdly, go to <your galaxy directory>/lib/galaxy/webapps/galaxy/api/ location.
+There, copy following files which are in the webcontroller folder:
   * MzIdentMLHandler.py
   * MzIdentMLHandler.pyc
   * SequenceExtractor.py
   * SequenceExtractor.pyc
+* Finally, in your galaxy, you sould be able to find a file called datasets.py.
+There copy and paste following codes:

-* Finally, There is a file called datasets.py in the same location(galaxy/lib/galaxy/webapps/galaxy/api/).
-Import these modules first:
+1. Import these modules first:

 ```python
 from SequenceExtractor import SequenceExtractor